 You ask, ‘What is gari?’.
-It still to this day astounds me that this one root vegetable can be prepared in so many different ways and thus taking on a different form, creating a entirely different dish.
-Each form tasting so different by solely just boiling, drying, grating, mashing or pounding it and you have such different accompaniments to a dish!
+It still to this day astounds me that this one root vegetable can be prepared in so many different ways and thus taking on a different form, creating an entirely different dish.
+Each form tasting so different by solely just boiling, drying, grating, frying, mashing or pounding it and you have such different accompaniments to a dish!
 I’m referring to cassava here.

 Returning from my holiday in Liberia this January, I was clearly not leaving without a hoard of goodies, and trying to pretend I was still on holiday I whipped up a tropical sunny salad topped with gari.

 Mango salad – blah.
 Mango with my spicy scotch bonnet dressing, red onion, some avocado (or butter pear as we call it) and a sprinkling of gari – plate licking good!

 Serves 10 as a side dish or a starter

 The prep. part